Auckland Grammar School: NCEA

 The previous headmaster, John Morris, is a vocal critic of NCEA.
 In response to what is perceived by the school to be a poorly designed system being forced on them, the school introduced Cambridge International Examinations in 2002, offering the IGCSE, AS Level and A2 examinations to its more talented students.
 Other students sit NCEA exams.
 Students placed in an IGCSE/AS/A2 class are allowed to switch to NCEA, but this is usually discouraged by the school.
 However, in the ensuing years the majority of students were encouraged to take part in CIE qualifications.
-The introduction of New Zealand Scholarship has been viewed skeptically by the school, and it encourages only the top students to attempt it.
+The introduction of New Zealand Scholarship has been viewed sceptically by the school, and it encourages only the top students to attempt it.
 Despite this, the school had the highest number of scholarships of any school in New Zealand in 2006.